Last week, BBC News lifted the lid on a shocking investigation into private pregnancy scans.

 A competent radiographer, midwife or other professional does not necessarily make a competent sonographer.

-Especially since there’s nothing to stop anybody picking up an ultrasound machine and scanning.
+Especially since there’s nothing to stop anybody picking up a machine and performing private pregnancy scans.

 This is a problem in the NHS where there’s a temptation for any healthcare professional to do a “quick scan” rather than wait for a scan performed by a professional with adequate training and experience.

-And as the BBC reported, it’s a problem in the private pregnancy ultrasound industry.
+And as the BBC reported, it’s a problem with private pregnancy scans as well.

 Ultimately, the lack of regulation means there’s little to stop a provider (NHS or private) employing a “sonographer” without any training or experience—even if they’re registered under another healthcare profession.